seanwash/dnccast-show-notes/023-use-your-words.md

 If you are a developer looking for a job, Hired is a fantastic place to start looking.
 If you accept a job through Hired they will give you a $1,000 signing bonus.
 Even better yet, if you use our link at [https://hired.com/doesnotcompute](https://hired.com/doesnotcompute) they'll double that to $2,000!
 What are you waiting for?

 Put errors in their place - In less than ten minutes you could have full blown web or native app error tracking setup no matter your framework.
-With local variables in stack traces and JavaScript source map support, you'll be able to save both yourself and your users a headace by fixing bugs before they even notice.
+With local variables in stack traces and JavaScript source map support, you'll be able to save both yourself and your users a headache by fixing bugs before they even notice.
 Visit [https://rollbar.com/dnc](https://rollbar.com/dnc) and sign up to get 90 days of their bootstrap plan for free!

 ### Things Mentioned